Jakayus/SwiftUIJam_Nov_2021/README.md

 * Addition, Subtraction, Multiplication, Division
 *  *Realtime* results!
 *  Backspace key
-*  And a 🧦 Key too, great for winter!
+*  And a 🧦 key too, great for winter!